aws-samples/amazon-ec2-mac-getting-started/faq.md

 1. <a name="hibernation">**Do EC2 Mac instances support on-demand and spot hibernation?**</a>

     No. EC2 Mac instances do not support on-demand or spot hibernation.
-EC2 Mac instances are only offered as bare metal instances on dedicated hosts.
+EC2 Mac instances are offered as bare metal instances on dedicated hosts.

 1. <a name="instance-storage">**Do EC2 Mac instances support booting from instance storage?**</a>